simdjson/simdjson/doc/ondemand_design.md

 ## Checking Your CPU Selection (x64 systems)

-The On Demand API uses advanced architecture-specific code for many common processors to make JSON preprocessing and string parsing faster.
+The On-Demand API uses advanced architecture-specific code for many common processors to make JSON preprocessing and string parsing faster.
 By default, however, most c++ compilers will compile to the	least common denominator (since the program could theoretically be run anywhere).
-Since On Demand is inlined into your own code, it cannot always use these advanced versions unless the compiler is told to target them.
+Since On-Demand is inlined into your own code, it cannot always use these advanced versions unless the compiler is told to target them.

-On relevant systems, the On Demand API provides some support for runtime dispatching: that is, it will attempt to detect, at runtime, the instructions that your processor supports and optimize the code accordingly.
+On relevant systems, the On-Demand API provides some support for runtime dispatching: that is, it will attempt to detect, at runtime, the instructions that your processor supports and optimize the code accordingly.
 However, it cannot always make full use of the features of your processor.

 Some users wish to run at the best possible speed.
 Under recent Intel and AMD processors, these users should take additional steps to verify that their code is well optimized.

-Given that the On Demand API offer limited runtime dispatching, it matters that your code is compiled against a specific CPU target.
+Given that the On-Demand API offer limited runtime dispatching, it matters that your code is compiled against a specific CPU target.
 You should verify that the code is compiled against the target you expect.
 Thankfully, the simdjson library will tell you exactly what it detects as an implementation: `icelake` (AVX512 x64 processors), `haswell` (AVX2 x64 processors), `westmere` (SSE4 x64 processors), `arm64` (64-bit ARM), `ppc64` (64-bit POWER), `lasx` (LoongArch), `lsx` (LoongArch),  `fallback` (others).
 Under x64 processors, many programmers will want to target `haswell` whereas under ARM, most programmers will want to target `arm64` (and it should do so automatically).
 The `fallback` is probably only good for testing purposes, not for deployment.

 ```C++
   std::cout << simdjson::builtin_implementation()->name() << std::endl;